Beaufort Historic Sites: 8 Notable Places Everyone Should See

 Both sites now operate as popular attractions.
 While touring, see exhibits showcasing Native Americans, European settlers, Antebellum era, Civil War and present-day growth.
-In addition, Beaufort History Museum hosts special exhibits, such as Beaufort in Films and the reconstruction era.
+In addition, Beaufort History Museum hosts special events, such as Beaufort in Films.

-Top sites include Martin Luther King Jr. Retreat House and Dock, Brick Baptist Church and Pine Cove Cottage.
+Top sites include Martin Luther King Jr. Retreat House and Dock, Brick Baptist Church, and Pine Cove Cottage.
 Some modern attractions are located within historic structures, such as The Shed (Courtney P. Siceloff Welcome Center) and Cope Industrial Shop (York W. Bailey Museum).
-Other noteworthy buildings include Lathers Dormitory, various cottages and Emory S. Campbell Dining Hall.
+Other noteworthy buildings include Lathers Dormitory and Emory S. Campbell Dining Hall.